tony-waters/tony-waters.github.io/_posts/2026-04-04-flatten-directory-files-into-single-file.md

 …then how you present the code matters as much as the code itself.

-This script gives you a clean, structured, reproducible way to do that.
+This script gives you a clean, structured, reproducible, LLM-friendly way to do that.